-We meet at Aberdeen Train Station this morning, and begin our journey across Scotland.
+We meet at Aberdeen Train Station this morning and begin our journey across Scotland.
 A short van transfer takes us to our start point, on the shores of the North Sea.
 After a group welcome, bike fitting session and a briefing for the day, we set off – leaving the city of Aberdeen behind us as we roll along the quiet South Deeside roads.
 A riverside lunch awaits us in the picturesque village of Banchory.
 After refuelling, we continue along the River Dee, leading us to the village of Ballater and the end of our first day’s ride.
 (L, D)

 Distance: 64km / 40 miles, Ascent: 670m / 2,189ft

 Today we ride through the UK’s largest and highest National Park.
 There are a few hills to contend with today with challenging ascents but the exciting descents and superb views more than reward the effort required on the climbs.
 After a stiff climb over the Lecht pass we’ll stop in the village of Tomintoul – the highest in the Highlands.
 It’s also home to one of Scotland’s best whisky shops which is well worth a visit.
 Most of the hard work is done for the day as we make our way to the village of Grantown on Spey, where we will stay tonight.
-(B, L, D).
+(B, L, D)